MaxBittker/weird-websites-fall-2020/mobile-creativity.md

 14 weeks -
 I want to be flexible and responsive to the students regarding the pace and format, but in that time we will build a body of research on the landscape of mobile existing creative tools, develop theory and principles about this space, and apply those principles towards a set of functional and shareable prototypes.
 Students can expect to strengthen core skill-sets in UX design and rich multimedia interface implementation.

-# Who will teach it?

-Me, Max Bittker!
-I'm an artist and engineer working with computational media.
-My work has been featured in the NYT and played by millions of people.
-I also bring years of industry experience building experimental user experiences at startups and Google.
-I'm inspired by the potential for technology to be humane, playful, and liberatory, but critical perspectives and democratization of production are necessary to get from here to there.here

-# Is this for Graduate (ITP), Undergraduate (IMA) or both?

-ITP

-# How do you know about ITP/IMA/Tisch/NYU?

-I'm familar with the school through the work & teaching of faculty members including Allison Parrish, Daniel Shiffman, and Mimi Onuoha.
-Additionally, through attending the Recurse Center and SFPC, I've met a lot of alumni and ben able to attend student showcases.